rapgar/UM_IT_Service_Management_Processes/Incident Management.md

         Target: (faster than baseline - last year)

 Process:
-Incident Management (IM) is the process for dealing with all Incidents.
-This includes service failures reported by end users, by technical staff, or automatically detected and reported by event monitoring tools.
-The adopted population can describe the process with greater than 35% accuracy when sampled.

-The basic process steps of Incident Management are:

     1. The incident is detected and recorded
     2. The incident is classified and initial support is provided